 Another way to flavor honey syrup is to replace water with tea.
 Think of using chamomile tea or hibiscus tea.
 That can create a beautiful twist to an already delicious cocktail sweetener.

 With every cocktail, you have to balance flavors.
-When using simple syrup, things are pretty straightforward.
-Yet, when using honey syrup, it makes sense to think about how it fits your drinks:
+So, when using honey syrup, it makes sense to think about which type of honey fits best: